celo-org/docs/docs/protocol/identity/smart-contract-accounts.md

 At this point, the EOA can sign transactions and submit them to Komenci.
 Komenci will wrap the signed transaction into a meta-transaction, which it pays for and submits to the network.

-In general, smart contract accounts allow the someone other than the account owner to pay for the transaction fees required to submit a transaction to the blockchain, enabling a number of useful operations not otherwise possible.
+In general, smart contract accounts allow someone other than the account owner to pay for the transaction fees required to submit a transaction to the blockchain, enabling a number of useful operations not otherwise possible.

 ### Account recovery